What we teach

-- Undergraduate instruction: includes classroom visits and additional workshops
+- Undergraduate instruction: classroom visits and supplemental workshops

-- Graduate student instruction: includes workshops linked with the ASPIRE program
+- Graduate student instruction: workshops linked with the ASPIRE program

-- Online learning: includes video tutorials, course guides, and classes via Adobe Connect
+- Online learning: video tutorials, course guides, MyLearningSpace modules, MyLearningSpace course integration, and live classes via Zoom

-- Faculty and other researchers: includes individual research consultations
+- Faculty and other researchers: individual research consultations

 Librarians can help your students learn a variety of research skills, including how to focus a topic, find and evaluate good sources, use and cite sources properly.

 Our sessions are available year-round (including evening and summer classes) and are tailored in content and format to meet your needs.
-A librarian can come to your class, or if under 25 students, we can meet in the Library's Instruction Room.
+A librarian can come to your class, or if under 25 students on the Waterloo Campus, we can meet in the Library's Instruction Room.
 Options include:

 - a quick 5 minute drop-in to acquaint your students with our services